 I was having a bit of trouble getting the MSI installer to register the service, so I thought I’d throw this post together in case it would help me if I forget again!

-Microsoft have produced a tutorial for creating an Windows Service app and installer, it’s pretty foolproof, right up to the part where it says you might not need Custom Components (but you do, otherwise the program files get copied but the service isn’t registered), so don’t skip that bit!
+Microsoft have produced a tutorial for creating an Windows Service app and installer which is pretty foolproof, right up to the part where it says you might not need Custom Components (but you do, otherwise the program files get copied but the service isn’t registered), so don’t skip that part.

 - How to create a setup project for a Windows Service application in Visual C#

 - Windows Service not appearing in services list after install